Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Figs. 10 and 11 present the $\Delta$-trajectories of ego-vehicle guided by the itube-CILQR and tube-MPC-up controllers at a cruising speed of 72 or 80 km/h on track-A when $fr$ = 1.0 or 1.1.
-Both controllers could maneuver the ego-vehicle, which accomplished the lane-keeping task over a full lap on track-A. The ego-vehicle controlled by the proposed itube-CILQR controller was more frequently at the lane center (lower lateral error) than the vehicle controlled by the tube-MPC-up controller.
-The itube-CILQR controller had a lateral error of less than 0.5 m for all cases.
-However, the $\Delta$-trajectories received for the tube-MPC-up controller oscillated substantially, resulting in a larger average lateral error than that of itube-CILQR.
-This behavior resulted from steering lag, which was caused by finite controller latency \cite{Peng21}.
-As shown in Fig. 8(b), the latency of itube-CILQR algorithm was shorter than the actuation delay (6.66 ms) of the ego-vehicle in TORCS, whereas the tube-MPC-up algorithm latency generally met or exceeded this delay [Fig. 8(c)].
-Fig. 12. presents the lane-keeping results for itube-MPC.
-Due to the long controller latency of the itube-MPC algorithm [Fig. 8(d)], the trajectories had more severe oscillation than those for tube-MPC-up.
-Thus, ego-vehicle controlled by itube-MPC left the lane unintentionally.
-In the worst case, itube-MPC failed to maintain the ego-car in the lane at approximately 160 m for a speed of 80 km/h and $fr$ = 1.0.
-In summary, the itube-CILQR algorithm outperformed tube-MPC-up and itube-MPC in vision-guided lane-keeping maneuvers, primarily due to its faster rapid computation speed.
+Figs. 12 and 13 depict the $\Delta$-trajectories generated for the ego vehicle by the itube-CILQR and tube-MPC-up algorithms at a cruising speed of 72 or 80 km/h on track A when $fr$ = 1.0 or 1.1.
+Both algorithms could appropriately maneuver the ego vehicle, which accomplished the lane-keeping task over a complete lap on track A. The ego vehicle remained closer to the lane center (i.e., it exhibited a lower lateral error) when it was controlled by the proposed itube-CILQR algorithm than when it was controlled by the tube-MPC-up algorithm.
+The itube-CILQR algorithm showed a lateral error of less than 0.5 m in all cases.
+However, the $\Delta$-trajectories produced by the tube-MPC-up algorithm oscillated substantially, resulting in a larger average lateral error.
+This phenomenon resulted from steering lag, which was caused by finite controller latency \cite{Peng21}.
+As illustrated in Fig. 10(b), the latency of itube-CILQR was shorter than the actuation delay (6.66 ms) of the ego vehicle in TORCS, whereas the latency of tube-MPC-up generally equaled or exceeded this delay [Fig. 10(c)].
+Fig. 14 displays the lane-keeping results obtained for itube-MPC.
+Because of the long latency of the itube-MPC algorithm [Fig. 10(d)],the trajectories generated by it exhibited larger oscillations than did those produced by tube-MPC-up.
+Thus, the ego vehicle deviated substantially from the lane center when it was controlled by itube-MPC.
+In the worst case, itube-MPC failed to keep the ego vehicle within the lane at a distance of approximately 120 m at a cruising speed of 80 km/h and $fr$ = 1.0.
+In summary, the itube-CILQR algorithm outperformed the tube-MPC-up and itube-MPC algorithms in vision-guided lane-keeping maneuvers, which can primarily be attributed to its higher computation speed.